niklasschildhauer/ba-mediaqueries5/README.md

 ```
 npm run release
 ```
-Runs the build process first, and then copies the bundled JS code and stylesheet to the built folder
+Runs the build process first, then copies the bundled JS code and stylesheet to the built folder and at the end uglifies the JS-File.